-You’ve heard this tune a lot if you, like me, have regularly tuned in to the BBC over the years.
-(It was the signature song for the twice-a-day radio program Music While You Work during WW2, a lee-tle before my time.)
-This is a sprightly “march” with a grand ending that doesn’t sound deserved—which is why I can’t get it out of my head—unless you know that this is the final movement of an entire 17-minute 3-movement suite (full London Suite available for listening here): Tarantella (for Covent Garden), Meditation (for Westminster), then March (for Knightsbridge).
+You’ve heard this piece a lot if you, like me, have regularly tuned in to the BBC over the years.
+(It was the signature song for the twice-a-day radio program Music While You Work during World War 2, my mother’s time.)
+This is a sprightly “march” with a grand ending that doesn’t sound deserved—which is why I can’t get it out of my head—unless you know that this is actually the final movement of an entire 17-minute suite.

-I thoroughly enjoy watching John conduct the works of Eric Coates as he seems to take a personal delight in this particular composer—check out the very grand “Dambusters” below (starting at 6:00; endearing look of satisfaction at 9:10).
+I thoroughly enjoy watching John conduct the works of Eric Coates as he seems to have taken a personal delight in this particular composer—check out the very grand “Dambusters” below (starting at 6:05; endearing look of satisfaction unclouded by thought at 9:10).